-Inflation in the United States has been relatively low in recent years and did not have a significant impact on the results of operations for the Company's business for the periods reported in the consolidated financial statements.
+Inflation in the United States has been relatively low in recent years and did not have a significant impact on the results of operations for the Company's business for the periods shown in the consolidated financial statements.
 We do not believe that inflation currently poses a material risk to the Company.
-The leases at our residential rental properties, which comprise approximately 73% and 75% of our revenue for the three and nine months ended September 30, 2020, respectively, are short-term in nature.
+The leases at our residential rental properties, which comprise approximately 76% of our revenue, are short-term in nature.
 Our longer-term commercial and retail leases would generally allow us to recover some increased costs in the event of significant inflation.